Abu Zubaydah: Capture

 On March 28, 2002, CIA and FBI agents, in conjunction with Pakistani intelligence, raided several safe houses in Pakistan searching for Zubaydah.
 Zubaydah was apprehended from one of the targeted safe houses in Faisalabad, Pakistan.
 The Pakistani intelligence service had paid a small amount for a tip on his whereabouts.
 The United States paid far more to Pakistan for its assistance; a CIA source later said: "We paid $10 million for Zubaydah."

 During the raid, Zubaydah was shot in the thigh, the testicle, and the stomach with rounds from a Kalashnikov assault rifle.
-Not recognized at first, he was piled into a pickup truck along with other prisoners by the Pakistani forces until a senior CIA officer identified him.
+Not recognized at first, he was piled into a pickup truck along with other prisoners by the Pakistani forces until senior CIA officer John Kiriakou identified him.
 He was taken by the Pakistanis to a Pakistani hospital nearby and treated for his wounds.
-The attending doctor told the CIA lead officer of the group which apprehended Zubaydah that he had never before seen a patient survive such severe wounds.
+The attending doctor told the CIA lead officer of the group which apprehended Zubaydah, John Kiriakou, that he had never before seen a patient survive such severe wounds.
 The CIA flew in a doctor from Johns Hopkins University to ensure Zubaydah would survive during transit out of Pakistan.

 His pocket litter supposedly contained two bank cards, which showed that he had access to Saudi and Kuwaiti bank accounts; most al-Qaeda members used the preferred, untraceable hawala banking.
 According to James Risen: "It is not clear whether an investigation of the cards simply fell through the cracks, or whether they were ignored because no one wanted to know the answers about connections between al Qaeda and important figures in the Middle East—particularly in Saudi Arabia."
 One of Risen's sources chalks up the failure to investigate the cards to incompetence rather than foul play: "The cards were sent back to Washington and were never fully exploited.
 I think nobody ever looked at them because of incompetence."

 When Americans investigated the cards, Risen wrote that they worked with a Muslim financier with a questionable past, and with connections to the Afghan Taliban, al Qaeda, and Saudi intelligence. ...
 Saudi intelligence officials had seized all of the records related to the card from the Saudi financial institution in question; the records then disappeared.
 There was no longer any way to trace the money that had gone into the account.